-New COVID strain confirmed in the US: Here’s what you need to know
+New COVID strain confirmed in the U.S.: Here’s what you need to know

 While there is no evidence that the new strain is more deadly or that current vaccines will be ineffective, the potential for more rapid transmission has alarmed public health officials.
 The mutated virus could make it more difficult to combat surging case loads, arriving just as state governments are scrambling to vaccinate vulnerable populations.

-Mutations of the coronavirus are to be expected, according to the C.D.C.
+That COVID-19 is mutating is to be expected, according to the C.D.C.
 “Sometimes new variants emerge and disappear,” the agency explains on its web site.
 “Other times, new variants emerge and start infecting people.
 Multiple variants of the virus that causes COVID-19 have been documented in the United States and globally during this pandemic.”

 The C.D.C. notes that the U.K. variant first appeared in September and is now “highly prevalent” in London and southeast England, although it is not clear where the variant originated.
 Other unrelated strains have been detected in South Africa and Nigeria.